CarPlay: Timeline

-July 2018: Mazda added CarPlay support to vehicles newer than 2013 and equipped with the MZD-Connect system.
+July 2018: Mazda began to implement CarPlay starting with the 2018 Mazda6.
+Mazda also began offering a CarPlay retrofit to support previous vehicles that were 2014 model year or newer and equipped with the MZD-Connect system.

 August 2018: Harley-Davidson CarPlay support was added to 2019 Touring models equipped with Boom!
 Box GTS radio.

-December 2019: BMW no longer requires a subscription to use CarPlay.
+December 2019: BMW no longer required a subscription to use CarPlay.